Finally internal combustion engine cars for the EU from 2035

 electric car

 The European Union approved on Thursday a complete ban on the sale of new vehicles with internal combustion engines starting in 2035.
-MEPs and member state governments they reached an agreement in order to comply with the European commitments for neutrality.
+MEPs and member state governments they reached an agreement in order to comply with the European commitments for climate neutrality.

 The European Parliament and the European Council will have to formally ratify this agreement for it to enter into force.